bidhank/SSO-WinAdAuth-WebAppOnLinux/README.md

 # SSO-WinAdAuth-WebAppOnLinux
-This is a springboot app which provides SSO functionality.
+This is a springboot app that provides SSO functionality.
 It authenticates with Windows Active Directory Server.
 Webapp (Tomcat) is hosted on Linux (CentOs).

 Please follow these steps carefully